How do I read my electricity meter?

 I’ve taken my meter reading, what do I do now?

-If you have been underpaying, contact your supplier to discuss your options.
-You can normally pay it all off in one go or spread the cost over a few months.
+If you have been underpaying your bill, contact your supplier to discuss your options.

 What should I do if I think my meter reading is wrong?